X-Illuminati/internet-of-spores/doc/server_design_detail.md

 When the msg is transferred to this sub-flow, the filename is extracted from the payload argument and used to find the matching firmware image in the "firmware" directory.
-If the image fle is found, its md5 hash will be calculated and the update package (length, md5, data) transmitted in the response.
+If the image file is found, its md5 hash will be calculated and the update package (length, md5, data) transmitted in the response.

 **parse update**